The Online Closure Principle: Discussion

-Furthermore, there are approaches to use the closure principle to control other error rates than FWER, such as false discovery proportion tail probabilities \cite{GHS}.
 There also exist connections between FDR and closed testing.
 In \cite{RWB}, they introduced an approach to use graphical procedures for FDR control and, in \cite{GMKS}, a connection between Simes-based closed testing and the Benjamini-Hochberg procedure \cite{BH} was shown.
 In addition, every FDR controlling procedure provides weak FWER control and thereby defines an $\alpha$-level intersection test.
-Hence, all procedures that were constructed for FDR control can be used to derive new closed testing procedures with FWER control.
-It would be interesting to examine the extension of these results in the online multiple testing setting.
+Hence, all procedures that were constructed for FDR control can be used to derive new closed testing procedures with FWER or FDP control.
+This is especially interesting in the online case, as the literature is more advanced for FDR control than for FWER and FDP control.